ayebear/netlib/README.md

 * There is callback support for handling these packets automatically.
   * Callback type: void(sf::Packet&)
   * You can register a callback for each packet type, using the registerCallback() method.
+  * Note: The callbacks are called in order of the packet type, from smallest to largest.

 ##### Example usage